jerdog/auth0-blog/_posts/2018-08-15-react-and-storybook-a-tale-of-reusability.markdown

 npx @storybook/cli getstorybook
 ```

+[`npx` downloads and executes the binary on the fly](https://alligator.io/workflow/npx/).
 The Storybook CLI will run and create all the necessary files and folder in your project just as in the previous section.
 This method is the fastest way to get up and running!

 {% include tweet_quote.html quote_text="npx lets us run one-off invocations of CLI tools available in the npm registry without local installation." %}